istareatscreens/business-hours-native/readme.md

 - Closed business days can be specified by providing an empty array [] for the index hours, or no hours index
 - Multiple open periods must be specified in their own objects, where index "from" specifies the time of opening and index "to" specifies the time of closing
 - Time zone options are located here [HERE](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), lookup country codes are found [HERE](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
-- locale formating for the output of the function getCurrentLocalBusinessTime() can be found [HERE].
+- locale formating for the output of the function getCurrentLocalBusinessTime() can be found [HERE](https://stackoverflow.com/questions/2388115/get-locale-short-date-format-using-javascript).
 - For possible increased browser support specify an empty string for the Format option

 ```